ecmwf-projects/dss-jupyterhub-notebooks/README.md

 The C3S training material is also published as a [JupyterBook](https://ecmwf-projects.github.io/copernicus-training-c3s/intro.html).
 Here we provide direct access to the notebooks so that they can be executed locally.

+## copernicus-training-cams

+The CAMS training material is also published as a [JupyterBook](https://ecmwf-projects.github.io/copernicus-training-cams).
+Here we provide direct access to the notebooks so that they can be executed locally.